shrutivangari/redis-node/docs/redis-commands-ref.md

 Is used to authorize a client to connect to Redis.
 If authorization is enabled on the Redis server, clients are allowed to run commands only after executing the AUTH command with the right authorization key.
 * SCRIPT KILL
 Terminates the running Lua script if no write operations have been performed by the script.
 If the script has performed any write operations, the SHUTDOWN NOSAVE command must be used.
 There are three return values for this command:
-** OK
+  -  OK
-** NOTBUSY - Not scripts in execution right now
+  - NOTBUSY - Not scripts in execution right now
-** UNKILLABLE - Sorry the script already executed write commands against the dataset.
+  - UNKILLABLE - Sorry the script already executed write commands against the dataset.
 You can either wait the script termination or kill the server in a hard way using the SHUTDOWN NOSAVE command
 * SHUTDOWN
 Stops all clients causes data to persist if enabled, and shuts down the Redis server.
 This command accepts one of the following optional parameters -
-** SAVE - Forces Redis to save all of the data to a file called dump.rdb even if persistence is not enabled ** NOSAVE - Prevents Redis from persisting data to the disk, even if persistence is enabled
+  - SAVE - Forces Redis to save all of the data to a file called dump.rdb even if persistence is not enabled
+  - NOSAVE - Prevents Redis from persisting data to the disk, even if persistence is enabled
-* OBJECT ENCODNG
+* OBJECT ENCODING
 Returns the encoding used by a given key